M66B/FairEmail/docs/FAQ-es-rES.md

 El mensaje *... +OK ...* probablemente significa que un puerto POP3 (normalmente el número de puerto 995) está siendo usado para una cuenta IMAP (generalmente el puerto número 993).

 Los errores *... saludo inválido ...*, *... requiere una dirección válida ...* y *...
-Parameter to HELO does not conform to RFC syntax ...* can likely be solved by changing the advanced identity setting *Use local IP address instead of host name*.
+Parametro a HELO no conforma a la sintaxis de RFC ...* puede ser solucionado cambiando la configuracion avanada de identidad *Usa la IP local en vez de el nombre de el host*.

-The error *...
+El error *...
 Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
 Mostly this indicates internet connectivity issues, possibly caused by a VPN or by a firewall app.
 You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.

-The error *...
+El error *...
 Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.

-The error *...
+El error *...
 Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.

-The error *...
+El error *...
 Host is unresolved ...*, *...
 Unable to resolve host ...* or *...
 No address associated with hostname ...* means that the address of the email server could not be resolved into an IP address.
 This might be caused by a VPN, ad blocking or an unreachable or not properly working (local) [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

-The error *...
+El error *...
 Software causó fin de conexión ...* significa que el servidor de correo o algo entre FairEmail y el servidor de correo terminó activamente una conexión existente.
 Esto puede suceder, por ejemplo, cuando la conectividad se perdió abruptamente.
 Un ejemplo típico es activar el modo avión.

 Los errores *...
 BYE Cerrando sesión ...*, *...
 Conexión rechazada...* significa que el servidor de correo electrónico o algo entre el servidor de correo y la aplicación, como un cortafuegos, rechazó activamente la conexión existente.